MichelaPozzi/2025-topic-03-group-04/README.md

     components.
 Due to the distribution in the saccharose gradient that distance gives us an estimate of the change caused to the protein assembly after RNase treatment

+    **Output:** The bigger the shift distance the higher the probability for significant shift

 -   **Amplitude Changes:** The amplitude of the global maximum is determined in order to uncover a possible change in protein-complex assembly after RNase treatment

+    **Output:** A significant change between the amplitudes indicates a strong effect of RNase on the protein content.

 -   **Earth Mover Test (EMD):** The Earth Mover’s Distance (EMD) measures **how much "work" is needed to transform one distribution into another**.
 In this context, it reflects how much